About Residence Life

 The residence life program capitalizes on the many diverse influences in residence halls and channels these influences toward positive learning experiences.
 Programs and activities are planned and structured for students to develop deeper self-awareness and self-sufficiency and to improve their acceptance, cooperation and understanding of others.

 Residence hall living can help students to:

-- develop leadership skills through participation in hall government and activities;
+- develop leadership skills through participation in hall activities;

 - learn responsibilities which accompany freedom of action, group living, and membership in the College community;